pangealab/artemis/index.md

 ---
-title: "Getting started with the ServiceNow Cloud Native Reference Architectures"
+title: "Getting started with ServiceNow Cloud Native Service Operations"
 keywords: homepage
 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the ServiceNow Cloud Native Reference Architectures.
+summary: These brief instructions will help you get started quickly with ServiceNow Cloud Native Service Operations.
 ---
 A Reference Architecture is a document or set of documents that provides recommended structures and integrations of IT products and services to form a Solution.
-Here you can find Architecture Diagrams, Documents and Code you can follow at your own pace and deploy in your enviroment.
+Here you can find a curated collection of ServiceNow Reference Architectures which you can follow and implement at your own pace in your own enviroment.
+Reference Architectures consist of Architecture Diagrams, Documentation and Code and are grouped by common IT industry Use-Cases.
 Just browse through the Catalog or Search for topics of interest.

 {% include links.html %}